-HARVEST AIDS

-1 to 1.5 oz Carfentrazone (14) For desiccation of sus Aim EC or 0.016 to 0.023 or 3 days before harvest.
-Longbow EC 2 lb/gallon aerial application or 1

-For desiccation of susceptible broadleaf weeds.
+HARVEST AIDS 1 to 1.5 oz Aim EC or Longbow EC Carfentrazone (14) 0.016 to 0.023 or 2 lb/gallon For desiccation of susceptible broadleaf weeds.
 Apply after soybean reaches maturity but at least 3 days before harvest.
-Always apply with 1% v/v COC in a minimum spray volume of 5 gal/a for aerial application or 10 gal/a for ground application.
-Do not exceed a total of 1.5 oz/a during the growing season.
+Always apply with $1\%$ v/v COC in a minimum spray volume of 5 gal/a for aerial application or $10$ gal/a for ground application.
+Do not exceed a total of $1.5$ oz/a during the growing season.
+1 to 2 qt of 3 lb ae/gal Glyphosate (see glyphosate table) Glyphosate (9) 0.75 to 1.5 lb ae For control of broadleaf and grass weeds that can interfere with harvest, apply with ground or aerial equipment after soybean pods have lost all green color and at least 7 days before harvest.
+Glyphosate products vary in concentration and adjuvant requirements.
+Refer to specific product labels for rate and adjuvant recommendations.
+Do not allow grazing or feed treated crop to livestock within 25 days of treatment.
+Do not apply to soybean being harvested for use as seed.

-^{} Numbers in parentheses indicate herbicide site of action; see p.
+&lt;sup>1 Numbers in parentheses indicate herbicide site of action; see p.
 3 for more information.
 Products often are available in several formulations or brand names, and label information may vary.
 Refer to the Names, Toxicities, and Persistence table, p.
-12.
+11.